I’m an outdoor runner. Some people are, some people aren’t, but for me there is no grey area.

-I can in fact remember both of my indoor runs vividly.
+Two years later I can still remember both of my indoor runs vividly.

-This time of year there is a new “challenge” for outdoor runners and that is not snow, ice, wind and storms – it is something far more difficult and in a lot of ways far more dangerous.
+This time of year the “challenge” for outdoor runners is not snow, ice, wind and storms – it is something far more difficult and in a lot of ways far more dangerous.
 Heat.